 Day 2: Pokhara to Jomsom (870 m) and trek to Kagbeni (2840 m) 25 min fly, 3 hours trek

 Make sure you get a window seat because we will be boarding an exceptionally scenic flight over the Annapurna mountain range.
 Jomsom lies on the bank of dry Kali Gandaki river valley and is surrounded by two towering mountains of Mt.
 Tukuche in the east and the Dhaulagiri massif in the west.
 Their valley will be leading us on today’s route to Kagbeni.
-On our way we frequently cross paths with pilgrims travelling to or from Muktinath – the holiest place in the entire country.
-From now on a wind will be following our steps and won’t leave us for the duration of the entire trek – an unavoidable part of trekking in these corners of the world.
-In the later afternoon we reach Kagbeni – the setting of the village is picture perfect with the stone mountains on each side, river valley forming its shape and muddy houses giving its unique authenticity.
+On our way, we frequently cross paths with pilgrims traveling to or from Muktinath – the holiest place in the entire country.
+From now on the wind will be following our steps and won’t leave us for the duration of the entire trek – an unavoidable part of trekking in these corners of the world.
+In the later afternoon, we reach Kagbeni – the setting of the village is picture perfect with the stone mountains on each side, river valley forming its shape and muddy houses giving its unique authenticity.

 *Note: Getting to Jomsom